Cloud-based Contact Centers for Digital Transformation

 5. Offering a Personalized Customer Experience

-Personalizing consumers’ support experience is an integral part of digital transformation.
+Personalizing consumers’ support experiences is an integral part of digital transformation.
 Personalize the experience by recognizing the caller’s identity in the initial greeting or giving them a custom menu of products or services based on previous behavior patterns.

 Here are other ways to personalize the customer experience.